arrrcep/cautious-octo-fiesta/AndroidUpdate.txt

-Show Full Site URL - Always show the full URL in the top bar
+Show Tab Count - Shows the tab count on the button that opens the tab switcher